How to Make the Best of Microsoft OneDrive – Top 5 Use Cases for Business and Personal Users

 Meet Rob: Rob is an executive of a medium sized tier-1 supplier for the automotive industry.
-In his function as the head of the company, Rob has to travel a lot by train and unfortunately, is the WIFI network in the trains not at all reliable, and sometimes there is no WIFI available altogether.
+In his function as the head of the company, Rob has to travel a lot by train and unfortunately, is the WIFI network in the trains not at all reliable.
 Therefore, Rob implemented a solution, based on Microsoft OneDrive and SharePoint that enables him to work offline and to synchronize the files he needs to work whenever there is an internet connection available.

 - Rob installs the OneDrive for Business client on his laptop.